geoschem/GCHP/docs/source/user-guide/configuration-files.rst

 This high-level summary of GCHP configuration files gives a short description of each file.

-:file:`CAP.rc`
+:ref:`cap-rc`
-   Controls parameters used by the highest level gridded component (CAP).
-   This includes simulation run time information, name of the Root gridded component (GCHP), config filenames for Root and History, and toggles for certain MAPL logging utilities (timers, memory, and import/export name printing).
-Values are automatically set from settings in :file:`setCommonRunSetting.sh`.
+   Controls parameters used by the highest level gridded component (:program:`CAP`).
+This includes simulation run time information, name of the Root gridded component (:program:`GCHP`), config filenames for :program:`ROOT` and :program:`HISTORY`, and toggles for certain MAPL logging utilities (timers, memory, and import/export name printing).
+Values are automatically set from settings in :ref:`set-common-run-settings-sh`.

+:ref:`cap-restart`
+   Contains the datetime (in :literal:`YYYYMMDD hhmmss` format) of the restart file that will be read by GCHP at simulation startup.

 :file:`ESMF.rc`
    Controls the logging level of ESMF.
 By default this file specifies no log output for ESMF.
 See the file for available options you can set at run-time.

-:file:`ExtData.rc`
+:ref:`extdata-rc`
-   Config file for the MAPL ExtData component.
+   Config file for the MAPL :program:`ExtData` component.
 Specifies input variable information, including name, regridding method, read frequency, offset, scaling, and file path.
 All GCHP imports must be specified in this file.
 Toggles at the top of the file enable MAPL